Turkish Limited Sirket (LS) Company Formation

 As part of our due diligence we require proof of identity in the form of a passport copy for all directors and shareholders of the company.

-Travelling to Turkey is mandatory by the director(s) in order to sign the incorporation documents.
+It is a mandatory requirement that all directors travel to Turkey in order to sign the incorporation documents.